 If you’ll be flying into San Diego, the airport is conveniently close to downtown.
 You may be driving to San Diego, either from home or as a continuation of your journey to Los Angeles and Orange County to the north.
 Some people even take the train from Los Angeles and Orange County.

 The San Diego area and popular family attractions are a bit spread out, so no matter how you arrive, you’ll probably want a car to explore California’s second largest city.
 If you don’t come by car, you’ll probably want to rent one.
 Chances are, you like saving money, so the good news is that Undercover Tourist has hopped into discount car rentals in the San Diego area.
-It’s good to be familiar with laws and rules for traveling in cars with children in California, so you don’t accidentally get a ticket.
+If you purchase your car rental at the same time as you book your hotel, you can get even better discounts in your cart — up to 50 percent off!

 In Private Cars